Reconstruction of univariate functions from directional persistence diagrams: Reconstruction algorithms

 Consequently, by joining each pair of consecutive points in $\mathcal P$ (ordered by their $x$-coordinate) we obtain a continuous piecewise linear function with the same critical points as~$f$.
 Since the boundary points $(a,f(a))$ and $(b,f(b))$ remain undetected unless they are local minima, in order to entirely reconstruct the graph of $f$ it will be necessary to give its boundary points as part of the oracle's data.

 The assumption that no critical line contains two or more triple points does not restrict significantly the validity of our algorithm, since the probability that it fails is negligible.
-This probability could be lowered even further by picking four or more directions instead of three.
-However, this would hamper the speed of the algorithm.
+Indeed, as in \cite[\S\,5.1]{LOT}, the subset of $S^1$ of those directions for which there are critical lines passing through two or more triple points has measure zero.

 Thus the algorithm consists of finding triple intersections within the set of critical lines determined by three chosen directional persistence diagrams.
 There is a naive algorithm consisting of looking at all the possible intersections between all such critical lines, that would take $O(n^3)$ where $n$ is the number of critical points of the original function.
 However, since there is a strong geometrical component, we can improve performance by lowering the complexity to at most $2n\log n+2n^2$ operations, hence~$O(n^2)$, as follows.